Fixing U.S. Bridges Across The Country Will Take 80 Years At Current Pace, Says New Report

 — The Hill (@thehill) April 3, 2019

-According to Forbes, if all of the crumbling bridges in the United States were placed from end-to-end, their length would stretch from Houston to Chicago.
+According to Forbes, if all of the crumbling bridges in the United States were placed end to end, their length would stretch from Houston to Chicago.
 Repairing this damage is estimated to cost an estimate $171 billion.
 Despite President Donald Trump’s campaign promise to supposedly increase spending on highway and infrastructure repairs, little progress has been made.

 Bridge collapses, unthinkable as they might seem, have occurred all over the United States.
 On Tuesday, The Charlotte Observer reported that a portion of Interstate 75 had come down near Chattanooga, Tennessee, injuring a driver on the exit ramp underneath.
 Back in 2007, an I-35W bridge collapsed in Minneapolis — during rush hour — sending dozens of cars into the water.
-NPR reports that this collapse killed 13 people, and left 145 with brain injuries, back injuries, and psychological trauma.
+NPR reports that this collapse killed 13 people and left 145 with brain injuries, back injuries, and psychological trauma.

 Currently, the state with the biggest bridge crisis is Iowa, which not only has the highest number of compromised bridges, but also the third most structurally deficient bridges in the country.
 Some of the other states with major bridge problems are Pennsylvania, Oklahoma, South Dakota, North Carolina, Illinois, and Missouri.
 If this problem is not dealt with on a massive level, before 80 years have passed, headlines regarding bridge collapses — and resulting fatalities — will likely become more common.